random-logic/ironclad-design/CASE_ANALYSIS.md

 From Figure 4-2, overall the optimal $m$ seems to be as high as possible ($m = 10$).
 In all cases, increasing $m$ led to higher accuracy gain.
 Diminishing returns starts to be noticeable after $m = 5$, but there is still significant gain to be had for increasing $m$.
 For example, increasing $m$ from 5 to 10 for those with 10 images seen an mAP increase of approximately $0.1$.

 # 5 - Uncertainty Estimation
+This section investigates the robustness of the facial recognition system by analyzing uncertainty in both the image space and the embedding space.
+Specifically, we identify which individuals the system consistently recognizes well and which it struggles with.
+This is accomplished by examining the visual and structural characteristics that distinguish these cases.
+By understanding the sources of poor performance, we can diagnose the model’s weaknesses and propose a targeted strategy to mitigate them.
+Without altering the gallery composition (as in Task 4), we implement and evaluate an augmentation-based robustness design explicitly aimed at reducing performance uncertainty under different environments.

 ### Behavior in Image Space
 **Table 5-1.** The effect of image characteristic differences on the mAP.
 These results were obtained from manual inspection of images with the lowest and highest mAPs.